vcali/elk-ec2/README.md

   * Ruby's Sinatra, to deploy the webserver
   * Instances run on Amazon Linux
   * Alpine Linux, to keep docker images as small as possible (glibc image downloaded from here: https://hub.docker.com/r/frolvlad/alpine-glibc/)
+  * Nginx on top of Kibana

 Final Thoughts
 ==============

+Oracle seems to like to change its IPs every day.
+For that, there may be some problems during the Java download.
+I tried to allow instances to access all Oracle's IPs I found during the development, but the very next day some IPs changed, so an timeout error may happen :(
 For this project to run correctly, Ansible version must be the latest available (right now its the version 2.2.1.0-r0 ).
 The latest version is always available on Pip repositories, which is what I used to download Ansible (doc here: http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip).
 A lot of the modules I used are available only on the more recent versions.